 The Rhode Island estate tax is more stringent than the federal estate tax, so even if your estate is not subject to the federal tax it may be affected by the Rhode Island tax.
-Specifically, the Rhode Island estate tax has an exemption of $1.5 million, while the federal exemption is $5.43 million.
+Specifically, the Rhode Island estate tax has an exemption of about $1.5 million, while the federal exemption is $11.2 million for 2018.

 The Rhode Island estate tax has rates that range from 0.8% up to 16%.
 As the value of your estate increases, so does the tax rate.
-The top rate of 16% applies to the portion of any estate above $10.04million in value.
+The top rate of 16% applies to the portion of any estate greater than $10.04 million in value.

 Most Tax Friendly Places for Retirees

 SmartAsset’s interactive map highlights the places in the country with tax policies that are most favorable to retirees.
 Zoom between states and the national map to see the most tax-friendly places in each area of the country.

 Methodology Our study aims to find the areas with the most tax-friendly policies for retirees.
 To do that we looked at how the tax policies of each city would impact a retiree with a $50,000 income.
 Our hypothetical retiree is getting $15,000 from Social Security benefits, $10,000 from a private pension, $15,000 from retirement savings like a 401(k) or IRA and $10,000 in wages.

 To calculate the expected income tax this person would pay in each location we applied deductions and exemptions.
 This included the standard deduction, personal exemption and deductions for each specific type of retirement income.
 We then calculated how much this person would pay in income tax at the federal, state, county and local levels.

 We calculated the effective property tax rate by dividing median property tax paid by median home value for each city.